MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11/nf-d3d11-id3d11videocontext-getdecoderbuffer.md

 The graphics driver allocates the buffers that are used for decoding.
-This method locks the Microsoft Direct3D surface that contains the buffer.
+This method locks the Microsoft Direct3Dsurface that contains the buffer.
 When you are done using the buffer, call <a href="https://msdn.microsoft.com/C7BD4CA6-706D-4C3A-AED1-EDF1C65E41E0">ID3D11VideoContext::ReleaseDecoderBuffer</a> to unlock the surface.